 Final Thoughts

 Well, there you go.
-Give your boat a deep clean, empty it, winterize the engine, inspect for further damage, give it a solid maintenance check, store it appropriately, and help your boat last longer.
-Once the spring sun comes up, give your beauty a nice wash, tank it with fuel, and enjoy another successful boating season.
+Give your boat a deep clean, empty it, winterize the engine, inspect for further damage, perform a solid maintenance check, store it appropriately, and help your boat last longer.
+Once the spring sun rises, give your beauty a nice wash, tank it with fuel, and enjoy another successful boating season.